LeeChangYoon/Basic-Mobile-Lab-1/README.md

 # Basic-Mobile-Lab-1
-This page is for basic mobile project 1
+This repository is for basic mobile lab project 1
+(By.
+Changoon Lee and Yongkwan Park)